 In the 1970s and '80s, Queen was one of the biggest bands in the world.
 The British rockers routinely sold out stadiums across the globe.
 Led by the Zanzibar-born Freddie Mercury, the band was eventually inducted into the Rock and Roll Hall of Fame.

-It's got an Emmy Award-winning lead actor.
+It's got an award-winning lead actor.

 It's got an award-winning producer.

 Arnon Milchan is nothing if not prolific.
 The Israeli producer has shepherded dozens of acclaimed movies including "12 Years a Slave," "L.A.
 Confidential," "JFK," "Heat," "Fight Club," "Pretty Woman" and "Mr. and Mrs. Smith."
 (Brad Pitt, single at the time, crashed on Milchan's couch during filming.)
 More recently, Milchan's been collaborating with Leonardo DiCaprio in both "The Revenant" and "The Wolf of Wall Street."
-Not to mention that this Queen biopic will also be helmed by award-winning director Bryan Singer, who has led such blockbusters as the classic 1995 film "The Usual Suspects" and last year's "X-Men: Apocalypse."
-Oh, and some guy named Robert De Niro is also a producer.
+Up next for Milchan?
+He's producing the most star-studded 'Little Women' in cinematic history featuring Meryl Streep, Emma Watson, Saoirse Ronan, Timothée Chalamet, Bob Odenkirk and Laura Dern just to name a few of the award-winning stars.
+It's due to arrive in theaters on Christmas Day, 2019.

-Because we all love the Wayne's World rendition of 'Bohemian Rhapsody.'
+Because we all love the 'Wayne's World' rendition of 'Bohemian Rhapsody.'